 In this Throwback Classic article, we’re updating you on a popular topic: Lyft’s Personal Power Zones!
 RSG contributor Paula Gibbins originally wrote this article, and today we have updates from RSG contributor Sergio Avedian on how Lyft’s PPZ is affecting drivers.

-About a week ago, I got an email from Lyft with the subject line “Now available: Personal Power Zones”.
+A few weeks ago, I got a couple of emails from Lyft with the subject line “Find high demand nearby“ & New!
+Personal Power Zones”.
 Obviously, I was intrigued right away.
 What does this mean for me as a driver?
 Is this going to be better because it’s personalized, or will it detract from earning potential?
-For some reason, I think I knew the answer without having to read the e-mail.
+Keep reading!

 So, What is a Personal Power Zone, Anyway?